Trusts and Estates

 - Members of our practice counsel individual clients regarding the tax and dispositive aspects of estate planning.
 We then draft documents designed to implement each client’s objectives, which may include prenuptial agreements, wills, trusts, family foundations, marital agreements, limited liability company operating agreements and buy-sell agreements, among others.

-- In addition to preparing wills and trust agreements, members of our practice advise clients concerning "elder law" issues such as planning for incapacity and long-term health care arrangements.
+- In addition to preparing wills and trust agreements, members of our practice advise clients on planning for incapacity and long-term health care arrangements.
 These matters often involve the review of gifting and insurance options, and preparation of powers of attorney and advance health care directives.

 Probate, Estate Settlement and Trust Administration

 - The Trusts and Estates practice handles all types of probate matters including administration of decedents’ estates, testamentary trusts, adoptions, conservatorships and guardianships.

 - Our attorneys and paralegals are well versed in every aspect of probate procedure.
 Our goal is to make a difficult time and a sometimes complex process as easy as possible for our clients.